M66B/FairEmail/metadata/en-US/changelogs/1763.txt

 ### Next version

 * Added support for latin and roman numbered lists (view only)
-* Report new messages in same thread when composing a new message
+* Report new messages when composing a message [1]
 * Use account categories for identities
 * Small improvements and minor bug fixes
 * Updated translations

+[1] This is an experiment which needs to be enabled in the miscellaneous settings.

 ### 1.1763